sandalle/minecraft_bigreactor_control/README.md

 - Support multiple reactors
 	- If multiple reactors, require a monitor for each reactor and display only that reactor on a monitor
 	- Save parameters per reactor instead of one global set for all reactors
+	- Allow for a monitor (first monitor would be good) to display compressed info from all reactors (Rhonyn)
 - Add min/max RF/t output and have it override temperature concerns (maybe?)
 - Add support for wireless modems, see http://computercraft.info/wiki/Modem_%28API%29, will not be secure (anyone can send/listen to your channels)!
 - Add support for any sized monitor (minimum 3x3), dynamic allocation/alignment
-- Add BR 0.3 Turbine control support
+- Add BR 0.3 active-cooled Turbine control support
-- Add BR 0.3 active-cooled reactor support